webaxones/consistency/readme.txt

 2. Configure the rules in the editor.

 == Changelog ==

+= 1.5.5 =
+* Add rule to replace curly quotes with french quotes for fr_FR & fr_BE because Google Doc transforms double quotes into curved quotes, but does not offer French quotes

 = 1.5.4 =
 * Sort settings by categories in sidebar